tonywu70/5clickTemplates/RawANSYSCluster/Readme.md

 Four Storage Accounts are created for the VMSS and one for the Jumpbox.
 An NFS file share is created from the head node's OS disk and shared with all of the VMSS nodes.
 This NFS share is located at /mnt/nfsshare/ No other file sharing or server is used.
 The Jumpbox and each of the nodes in the VMSS also have a data disk mounted at /mnt/resource/ that provides local storage space.

 <b>Software Configuration</b>

 A number of packages are installed during deployment in order to support the NFS share and the tools that are used to create the authentication.
 During the authentication phase of the deployment, files named <u>nodenames.txt</u> and <u>nodeips.txt</u> are placed in ~/bin.
 These are the names and ip addresses of all of the nodes in the VMSS.
 Each of these nodes should be accesible with the following command:

 <code>ssh {username}@{vm-private-ip-address}</code>

 In addition ANSYS Fluent version 17.2 is installed into the /mnt/nfsshare/ directory and the path to the Fluent binary is added to ~.bashrc.
+The benchmark model that was selected at deploy time is downloaded and unpacked as <u>benchmark.cas.tgz</u> and <u>benchmark.dat.tgz</u> these are the 'Case' and 'Data' files for Fluent.
+They are placed in /mnt/resource on the Jumpbox.
+A file named runme.jou contains the scripting commands for Fluent.
+With these three files a benchmark can be run by issuing the following command.

+<code>time(fluent 3d -g -mpi=intel -pib.dapl -mpiopt="-genv I_MPI_DAPL_PROVIDER=ofa-v2-ib0" -ssh -t48 -cnf=/home/azureuser/bin/nodenames.txt -i runme.jou)</code>

 To ssh into one of the VMs in the scale set, go to resources.azure.com to find the private IP address of the VM, make sure you are ssh'ed into the jumpbox, then execute the following command: